Network 3000 Publishing

 People who "try" only one or two pieces of the Tinnitus Recovery Puzzle to move toward remission with little more than guesswork rarely, if ever, get well.
 Tinnitus (severe) remission is essentially an all or nothing game.

-Lifestyle changes, refer to changes in what your behaviors and thinking processes, often as they relate to tinnitus, and, in the specific actions you do in the course of your business day.
-These kinds of big changes are best learned in a series of (tele)consults where you unravel how your days and weeks and months factor into the tinnitus generation and then find out specifically what to do each day and how to do the processes you will learn to cause reduction to begin.
+Lifestyle changes, refer to changes in your behaviors and thinking processes.
+They are the specific actions you do in the course of your business day.
+This broad spectrum of changes are best learned in a series of (tele)consults where you unravel how your days and weeks and months factor into the tinnitus generation and then find out specifically what to do each day and how to do the processes you will learn to cause reduction to begin.

 Processes and content of lifestyle changes differ from individual to individual.

 One singular example of a lifestyle change would be to begin to almost never "listen" to your tinnitus, simply be aware that it is there.
 There is a challenging learning curve here and these things are done all day, all week, all month, all year.
 The changes make or break the probability of remission and they are typically learned behaviors.
 Sounds easy but it takes patience, effort and endurance and a coach/therapist/doctor with a broad range of experience in capturing tinnitus remission.

 Another singular example of a lifestyle change for most to begin is the process of getting well, you literally move to a lifestyle of thinking about things "outside of yourself."
 This is an almost universal factor in getting well.
 These kinds of "lifestyle changes" are overlooked by just about everyone, but without adopting them your chances at improvement are small.
 Very small.
 The way you "go through" your daily life ultimately will determine whether you will experience silence again.